Dr. Emily O'Brien, PharmD, BCACP

-• NEIMEF is home to the John E. Sutherland Clinical Research Center.
-The Research Center has an interdisciplinary team and has been conducting clinical trials since 1992.
-We have participated in over 120 studies during this time.
-The resident will be an active member of the NEIMEF clinical research team and will attend our bi-weekly research meetings and assist with these clinical trials.
+Research opportunities: Northeast Iowa Family Practice Center is home to the John E. Sutherland Clinical Research Center, which has an interdisciplinary team that has been conducting clinical trials since 1992.
+The Center has participated in over 120 studies.
+The resident will be an active member of the clinical research team, participating in research meetings and assisting with clinical trials.